Rxzh/choquet-layer-torch/README.md

 # choquet-layer-torch
- An implementation of the Choquet Layer for PyTorch
+ An implementation of the [Choquet Layer](https://github.com/Jacobiano/ChoquetLayer) for PyTorch.

+Original code and paper by S. VELASCO-FORERO, CMM Mines Paris

 ### Notes